-- 6. A statement, signed by a responsible party for the manufacturer, certifying that all information submitted is true and correct, and that records will be made available to the Executive Officer upon request. - (D) Reporting Requirements - 1.
-For every single compliance period, the manufacturer shall submit to the Executive Officer a mid-term report listing all coatings subject to averaging during the first half of the compliance period, detailed analysis of the actual and allowable emissions at the end of the mid-term, and if actual emissions exceed allowable emissions an explanation as to how the manufacturer intends to achieve compliance by the end of the compliance period.
+For every single compliance period, the manufacturer shall submit to the Executive Officer a mid term report listing all coatings subject to averaging during the first half of the compliance period, detailed analysis of the actual and allowable emissions at the end of the mid term, and if actual emissions exceed allowable emissions an explanation as to how the manufacturer intends to achieve compliance by the end of the compliance period.
 The report shall be signed by the responsible party for the manufacturer, attesting that all information submitted is true and correct.
-The mid-term report shall be submitted within 45 days after the midway date of the compliance period.
-A manufacturer may request, in writing, an extension of up to 15 days for submittal of the mid-term report. - 2.
+The mid term report shall be submitted within 45 days after the midway date of the compliance period.
+A manufacturer may request, in writing, an extension of up to 15 days for submitted of the mid term report.

 Within 60 days after the end of the compliance period or upon termination of the ACO Program, whichever is sooner, the manufacturer shall submit to the Executive Officer a final report, providing a detailed demonstration of the balance between the actual and allowable emissions for the compliance period, an update of any identification and description of specific records used by the manufacturer to verify compliance with the averaging requirement, and any other information requested by the Executive Officer to determine whether the manufacturer complied with the averaging requirements over the specified compliance period.
 The report shall be signed by the responsible party for the manufacturer, attesting that all information submitted is true and correct, and that records will be made available to the Executive Officer upon request.
-A manufacturer may request, in writing, an extension of up to 30 days for submittal of the final report. - (E) Renewal of an ACO Program
+A manufacturer may request, in writing, an extension of up to 30 days for submittal of the final report.

+Renewal of an ACO Program

 An ACO Program automatically expires at the end of the compliance period.
 The manufacturer may request a renewal of the ACO Program by submitting a renewal request that shall include an updated ACO Program, meeting all applicable ACO Program requirements.
 The renewal request will be considered conditionally approved until the Executive Officer makes a final decision to deny or approve the renewal request based on a determination of whether the manufacturer is likely to comply with the averaging requirements.
-The Executive Officer shall base such determination on all available information, including but not limited to, the mid-term and final reports of the preceding compliance period.
+The Executive Officer shall base such determination on all available information, including but not limited to, the mid term and final reports of the preceding compliance period.
 The Executive Officer shall make a decision to deny or approve a renewal request no later than 45 days from the date of the final report submittal, unless the manufacturer and the Executive Officer agree to an extension of time for the Executive Officer to take action on the renewal request.

-(F) Modification of an ACO Program
+Modification of an ACO Program